kickingvegas/YmsDevLinks/README.md

 In **Organizer** change the docset search so that you only search the API versions you really [need](http://stackoverflow.com/questions/9523399/why-is-xcode-documentation-search-performance-so-terrible).

 # Removal
-To delete the docset, open `Xcode preferences > Downloads > Documentation` to find and delete the installed docset.
+To delete the docset, open `Xcode Preferences > Downloads > Documentation` to find and delete the installed docset.

 # Notes
 To traverse back a web page in **Organizer**, use a right-mouse button click - the back button in the **Organizer** bread-crumb trail only works on docset pages.